 The focus in Protestant fundamentalism is on scripture, precisely because written formulations hold out the promise of such certainty, certainty of historical fact, certainty of worship practice and ethical prescription, certainty of theological proposition.
 Not least of fundamentalism's appeal for so many Protestants is this claim to honour scripture and to give it its due place as the definition and prime determinant of the religion to which it bears testimony.
 The assumption is that God the ultimate Absolute has revealed himself absolutely.
-'What Scripture says, God says'.41 Failure to honour God.
+'What Scripture says, God says'.
+41 Failure to honour God's chosen means of self-revelation is failure to honour God.
 For the fundamentalist, such a failure properly to acknowledge scripture is itself a kind of blasphemy.
 And a post-Modernism which disperses all such absolutes and makes certainty of any reading of the text impossible is simply anathema.